georgeonalo/Serverless-Web-Application/README.md

 ### Next

-✅ Review and follow the directions in the setup guide: ([https://github.com/georgeonalo/Serverless-Web-Application-0_Setup-]), wherein you'll configure your AWS Cloud9 IDE and setup pre-requisites like an AWS Account.
+✅ Review and follow the directions in the [setup guide](https://github.com/georgeonalo/Serverless-Web-Application-0_Setup-), wherein you'll configure your AWS Cloud9 IDE and setup pre-requisites like an AWS Account.